apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    origin server is determined by the client, which forces the IP address family of the address used for the origin server.
 In effect, outbound transparent connections always use a resolution style of "``client``".

+.. ts:cv:: CONFIG proxy.config.cache.hostdb.sync_frequency INT 120

+   Set the frequency (in seconds) to sync hostdb to disk.

+   Note: hostdb is syncd to disk on a per-partition basis (of which there are 64).
+   This means that the minumum time to sync all data to disk is :ts:cv:`proxy.config.cache.hostdb.sync_frequency` * 64

 Logging Configuration
 =====================